 This IV approach relies on the following exclusion restriction: exposure to SIL influences political outcomes only through its effect on Pentecostal affiliations, conditional on baseline controls.
-The results in Table A7 support this assumption, showing that SIL exposure had no significant impact on urban population share, agricultural employment, literacy rates, or the share of the population that has not attended school.
-Given that the indigenous population today is predominantly bilingual, with 78.5% being literate (according to the 2010 Brazilian census), it is not entirely surprising that SIL's contemporaneous work had no significant effect on literacy.
-Since Federal Deputy candidates are elected at the state level, a natural question that arises is whether the observed result regarding the vote share for Evangelical candidates reflects a mechanical relationship, where an increase in the number of Pentecostals leads to more Evangelical candidates running.
+The results in Table A5 support this assumption, showing that SIL exposure had no significant impact on urban population share, agricultural employment, literacy rates, or the share of the population that has not attended school.
+While missionary work has been shown to increase education during colonial times (Valencia Caicedo, 2019), the lack of effects in this context aligns with the fact that the indigenous population is predominantly bilingual, with 79% of them being literate, according to the 2010 Brazilian census to more evangelical candidates running.
 To address this issue, I add an interaction of state fixed effects with time fixed effects to the main specification.
-Results presented in column 1 of Table A10 in the Appendix indicate that results are driven by a more intense level of support for Pentecostal candidates rather than a larger number of Pentecostal candidates running for election.
+Results presented in column 1 of Table A8 in the Appendix indicate that results are driven by a more intense level of support for Pentecostal candidates rather than a larger number of Pentecostal candidates running for election.